Highest summits in southern Africa

 Highest Mountain in South Africa

-4) Giant’s Castle – 3314m A very prominent peak that juts 3 kilometers out into South Africa and is easily seen from the KZ-N Midlands.
+The third highest peak in South Africa is Champagne Castle (3377m) which is a little west of Monk’s Cowl and forms the edge of the escarpment in this area.
+Then there is Giant’s Castle (3314m), a very prominent peak that juts 3 kilometers out into South Africa and is easily seen from the KZN Midlands.
 The Zulu name is Ntabayikonjwa and means “the one at which you must not point”.
 This apparently has something to do with a Zulu belief to not point at a giant.

-9) Mponjwana – 3177m This peak is in the Mweni area in the north of the range.
+Then seventh is Injisuthi Lesser Buttress (3212m).
+It is a buttress which lies on the escarpment edge near Injasthu Dome.
+This is followed by its neighbour, Injisuthi Greater Buttress (3202m).
+The ninth highest peak is Mponjwana (3177m) which is also only attainable by means of technical rock climbing.
+This peak is in the Mweni area in the north of the Drakensberg range.
 The name means the small horn of a young cow.
-The peak is infact incorrectly named and Cathedral Peak should carry the name Mponjwana.
-The name change came about by accident by early map makers.
+The peak is in fact incorrectly named – Cathedral Peak should be called Mponjwana.
+This name change/mistake came about by accident by early map makers.